 a health and fitness enthusiast growing up.
 My day is ruined if I miss a workout, even when it’s vacation time.
 Over the past couple years, though, I have met people on the road in great shape.

-Your mind is a ball of creativity.
-Telling yourself that you need a gym to stay in shape is an excuse for being lazy.
+your own. being lazy.
 There’s always something around you that you can use as weights.
 Find something that can get the blood going and keep your muscles active and pumped.
-Use chairs, litre bottles, rocks filled in a backpack, tables, etc. You can also buy inflatable weights that you can fill with water, but they can get expensive.
-Don’t complain about a hotel room that doesn’t have a gym—instead, make your own.
+Use chairs, litre bottles, rocks filled in a backpack, tables, etc. You can also buy inflatable weights that you can fill with water, but

 All user-generated information on this site is the opinion of its author only and is not a substitute for medical advice or treatment for any medical conditions.
 Members and guests are responsible for their own posts and the potential consequences of those posts detailed in our Terms of Service.